Fort Sheridan Historical Society

 Upcoming Events

 June 7, 2026 (times to be determined) - FSHS will host walking tours of the Fort Sheridan National Cemetery.
-Check back here for more information soon.
+This historic cemetery just north of the Fort is the final resting place for notable officers, common soldiers, and even POWs alike.

 Inside the Water Tower